-- Only one VAT return is required per year and you have two months in which to complete it.
+- You’ll need one VAT return per year and you have two months to complete it.

-- Cash flow is helped by regular monthly payments.
+- Get regular cash flow regular monthly payments.

 - You can choose the VAT return year that you want.

-It is usually necessary to make nine equal interim VAT payments by direct debit at monthly intervals during the year.
-The amount of the interim payments are based on an estimate of your total VAT liability based on your previous 12 months net payment of VAT.
-A balancing payment is made when the annual return is filed.
+It is usually necessary to make nine equal interim VAT payments.
+All you need is a direct debit at monthly intervals during the year.
+The amount of the interim payments depend on an estimate of your total VAT liability.
+Your previous 12 months net payment of VAT.
+Count on a balancing payment when you file an annual return.
 You can also apply for quarterly payments that are 25% of the provisional VAT liability.

-You do have to be careful not to build up a large unexpected balancing payment, so you need to monitor your total VAT liability over the year.
-The annual accounting scheme is also not good for any business with regular repayments of VAT as it then takes over a year to get your money.
+You do have to be careful not to build up a large unexpected balancing payment.
+The checks you check your total VAT liability over the year.
+An annual accounting scheme is not good for any business with regular repayments of VAT.
+You’ll need a year to get your money.

 To qualify to use the scheme…

-- If your annual taxable turnover is not expected to exceed £1,350,000 you can join at any time after registering for VAT
+- You can join at any time after registering for VAT if your taxable turnover exceeds £1,350,000.

-- You do not belong to a VAT group, or are a registered as a division of a company.
+- You’re not part of a VAT group or a division company.